rixx/books.rixx.de/data/reviews/dorothy-l-sayers/the-nine-tailors/index.md

   rating: 5
 ---

 I stand by my previous 5 star rating even on the re-read.
 Of course, this is heavily influenced by the fact that I read this book several times as a kid, but still – I think it is a good book.
 It's definitely by far my favourite book from Dorothy L. Sayers.
 Everything fits: characters, dialogue, extreme amounts of atmosphere, and even a plot worth the name.
 There are some side characters that I'd have loved to see more of, but that's the only criticism that comes to mind.

+*Edit:* The review was written just before I read [Gaudy Night](/dorothy-l-sayers/gaudy-night), which has succeeded Nine Tailors as my favourite Sayers book.